Black holes in $f(R)$ gravity coupled to nonlinear electromagnetic fields: INTRODUCTION

 GR and $f(R)$ gravity have some common solutions, but there are also solutions in $f(R)$ gravity that differ from those in GR.
 These distinct solutions possess different physical properties, highlighting the significance of finding black hole (BH) solutions in $f(R)$ gravity.
 However, due to the presence of high-order derivative terms in the equations of motion within $f(R)$ gravity, solving these equations becomes challenging.
-Despite the complexity, many solutions in $f(R)$ gravity have been obtained, see for example \cite{Multamaki:2006zb,delaCruz-Dombriz:2009pzc,Hendi:2011hxq,Nashed:2021sey,Nashed:2021mpz,Nashed:2021lzq,Nashed:2021ffk,Nashed:2020mnp,Nashed:2020kdb,Nashed:2020tbp,Tang:2019qiy,Nashed:2018oaf,Nashed:2018efg,Nashed:2018piz,Amirabi:2015aya, Moon:2011hq}, as well as BH solutions in $f(R)$ gravity coupled to nonlinear electromagnetic fields \cite{Nashed:2024lem,Hurtado:2020gic,Nashed:2022xmv,Rodrigues:2015ayd}.
+Despite the complexity, many solutions in $f(R)$ gravity have been obtained, see for example \cite{Multamaki:2006zb,Capozziello:2007id,Capozziello:2012iea,AnhKy:2018pbb,DeFalco:2023twb,VanKy:2022itq,Ky:2024lce,delaCruz-Dombriz:2009pzc,Hendi:2011hxq,Nashed:2021sey,Nashed:2021mpz,Nashed:2021lzq,Nashed:2021ffk,Nashed:2020mnp,Nashed:2020kdb,Nashed:2020tbp,Tang:2019qiy,Nashed:2018oaf,Nashed:2018efg,Nashed:2018piz,Amirabi:2015aya, Moon:2011hq}.
 These solutions serve as a testing ground for the predictions and implications of $f(R)$ gravity, allowing researchers to evaluate its compatibility with observational data and theoretical consistency.
 Despite the challenges posed by the complexity of the equations of motion, the pursuit of exact BH solutions in $f(R)$ gravity remains a significant area of research, offering the potential to deepen our understanding of gravity and its modifications at cosmological and astrophysical scales.

+Nonlinear electrodynamics was firstly proposed in \cite{Born:1934gh}, which removes a singularity of point-like charges.
+There are many models of nonlinear electrodynamics, such as Born–Infeld-like \cite{Kruglov_2010,Kruglov:2016uzf}, logarithmic \cite{Soleng:1995kn}, exponential electrodynamics \cite{Hendi:2012zz,Kruglov:2016lqd}, Heisenberg-Euler-type \cite{Kruglov:2007bh} and others.
+Many BH solutions in GR coupled with nonlinear electromagnetic fields have been found, see for example \cite{Kruglov:2019okd,Ayon-Beato:1998hmi,Kruglov:2017ymn,Ayon-Beato:1999kuh,Kruglov:2023cyb,Kruglov:2017mpj,Fan:2016hvf}.
+BH solutions in $f(R)$ gravity coupled to nonlinear electromagnetic fields have also been investigated widely, see for example \cite{Nashed:2024lem,Hurtado:2020gic,Nashed:2022xmv,Rodrigues:2015ayd,Olmo:2011zz,Rodrigues:2016fym,Nojiri:2017kex,HabibMazharimousavi:2011yj,Olmo:2011ja,Guerrero:2020uhn,EslamPanah:2024tex,Sekhmani:2024gft}.
 In this paper, we will construct new solutions of spherically symmetric and static BH within the framework of $f(R)$ gravity coupled to nonlinear electromagnetic fields and investigate the physical properties of these solutions.

 The paper is organized as follows.
 In Sec. \ref{s2}, we will introduce the fundamental equations for $f(R)$ theory, which is minimally coupled to nonlinear electromagnetic fields, adopting a spherically symmetric static metric.
 In Sec. \ref{s3}, we will present a framework for solving the equations of motion in $f(R)$ gravity and give two specific solutions of BH.
 In Sec. \ref{s4}, we will consider the energy conditions (ECs) in $f(R)$ gravity and provide their specific expressions for the obtained solutions.
 In Sec. \ref{s5}, we will discuss the thermodynamic topology and provide the winding number and topological charge for the two BH solutions.
 In Sec. \ref{s6}, we make final remarks and draw conclusions.